 Get Them Groomed

-Some dogs may not like being groomed, but plenty of pups love it.
-A professional dog grooming session is a great way to splurge on or spoil your pup, but there are also at-home grooming options if your dog isn’t into traveling to the groomer.
+Some dogs may not like being groomed, but plenty of them love it.
+A professional dog grooming session is a great way to spoil your dog, but there are also at-home grooming options if your dog isn’t into traveling to the groomer.
 At the very least, a good brushing and a quick bath are nice ways to keep your pet fresh this Valentine’s Day.

 Treat Your Dog Right